yongcongwang/note/docs/Math/Calculus/08_optim_and_linear.md

 In summary, the basic strategy for estimating, or approximating, anasty number:

-1. Write down the mmain formula:
+1. Write down the main formula:

 $$
 f(x) \cong L(x) = f(a) + f'(a)(x - a)